Tsihugwa/C-_Object_Oriented_Programming/README.md

 btnNewAppointments: opens a new window for creating appointments
 btnAppointments: opens a window displaying all appointments The btnAppointments button also deserializes data from the "Appointments.dat" file and displays it in the AllAppointments form.
 If the file does not exist or is empty, a message box will appear saying "No data available to display".

+The Appointments file shows this project contains three classes: Appointments, Video, and InPerson.
+Appointments is the base class and Video and InPerson inherit from it.
+All three classes implement the ICostable interface which allows them to calculate the cost of an appointment.

+The Appointments class has private variables for appointment ID, date, time, duration, patient name, phone number, and doctor ID.
+It also has public properties to access these variables.
+The Appointments class has two constructors - one with no parameters and one with parameters for all of its private variables.
+It also has a CalculateCost method which calculates the cost of the appointment based on the duration and a staff cost of £10 per minute.

+The Video class inherits from Appointments and adds an additional private variable for the patient's email.
+It has a public property for this variable and a constructor with parameters for all of the variables from both the Appointments and Video classes.
+It also has a CalculateCost method which calculates the cost of the appointment based on the duration and a staff cost of £10 per minute.

+The InPerson class also inherits from Appointments and adds a private variable for the room the appointment will be held in.
+It has a public property for this variable and two constructors - one with parameters for all of the variables from both the Appointments and InPerson classes, and one with parameters for the variables in the Appointments class.
+It has a CalculateCost method which calculates the cost of the appointment based on the duration and a staff cost of £25 per minute for appointments less than or equal to 10 minutes, and £35 per minute for appointments over 10 minutes.

 Please feel free to explore the code and use it as a reference for your own project.
 If you have any questions or suggestions, don't hesitate to reach out to us.
 Thank you for visiting!